rolleric/snpsMan2VimSyntax/README.md

 	snpsMan2VimSyntax -verbose

-This will search for DC, FM, and PT to generate a `synopsys.vim` file.
+This will search for the install paths of DC, FM, and PT (which may well be installed in separate directories), locate the man pages, and generate a `synopsys.vim` file.
 If you like, you can use a selected subset of the tools:

-	snpsMan2VimSyntax -verbose -tool dc -tool pt
+	snpsMan2VimSyntax -verbose -tool dc -tool icc

 For help and additional options, use: